Posted January 15, 2019 – Narrated by Jim

 Begin with a potable water source and a filter.

 In addition to filtering ‘all’ of our water, we have a secondary under-sink system.
-Drinking and cooking water is double filtered through the Seagull IV.
+Drinking and cooking water is filtered through the Seagull IV.

 The Seagull filter is changed annually with the General Ecology Seagull IV Replacement cartridge.